zhan2740/misc_perl_scripts/README.md

   (3) --outdir your BLAST output path

 ### vcf.sum script
-This program takes vcf and GFF files and count how many SNPs are within a gene model and if the SNP is a true SNP, or likely representing universal differences between the reference genome and the sequenced genome
+This program takes vcf and GFF files and count how many SNPs are within a gene model and if the SNP is a true SNP representing true differences between the reference genome and the sequenced genome; Or if the SNP is a heterozygous one that has multiple alleles within the sequenced sample or populations;